marcverhagen/cs217b/code/web-services/graphql/example1/readme.md

 }
 ```

 The type Query defines the query operations that our clients can perform.
 Here, we have two queries: a listPosts query to grab all the posts from the database and a getPost query to get a particular post by its id.
 And the type Mutation defines three operations: createPost, updatePost and deletePost.
-All these aperations will be accessed bu the application.
+All these aperations will be accessed by the application.

 ```
 type Query {